-All three providers offer similar set of services with similar capabilities.
+All three providers offer a similar set of services with similar capabilities.

 Microsoft Azure and Amazon AWS are supermarkets of your infrastructure needs.
 Unless you know the landscape of these tools, they’re overwhelming and not helpful.

 AWS comes with a rich SDK with most features that you will need but calculating the total cost to run your solution is not going to be straightforward.
-Billing is (usually) complicated, some services have various tiers, different ways you can buy instances etc. If not used properly, you can potentially incur a lot of cost.
+Billing is (usually) complicated, some services have various tiers, different ways you can buy instances, etc. If not used properly, you can potentially incur a lot of costs.

-First, make sure you have a Google Account and can sign in on this page https://firebase.google.com
+First, make sure you have a Google Account and can sign in on https://firebase.google.com

 After you signed in, proceed to the page https://console.firebase.google.com Here you’ll see a list of your existing projects.

 Specify a project name.
 It should be unique across all existing Firebase projects, so be creative!
-You can also select preferred datacenter location, depending on where most of your users will come from.
+You can also select a preferred data center location, depending on where most of your users will come from.

-Make sure you read and agreed with terms and conditions, then press “Continue”.
+Make sure you read and agreed with the terms and conditions, then press “Continue”.

 It will take several seconds until your project is ready.